Serious illness insurance

 Should you buy serious illness cover as an add-on to your mortgage protection policy?

-Taking out serious illness cover as an add-on will increase the cost of a life insurance or mortgage protection policy considerably, up to four times the cost in some cases.
+Taking out serious illness cover as an add-on will increase the cost of a life insurance or mortgage protection policy.
 The extra cost will depend on whether the cover is:

 Accelerated means that the policy will pay out if you are diagnosed with one of the listed serious illnesses or die within the term of the policy.
 It would not pay out twice unless you only receive part of the benefit if you are diagnosed with one of the serious illnesses listed on your policy.
 Some accelerated serious illness policies let you choose a lower level of cover for the serious illness part of the policy than for the life insurance part.